What to know about laryngeal cancer

-The American Cancer Society predict that there will be 13,430 new cases and 3,620 deaths from laryngeal cancer in the United States, in 2016.
-They note that the number of cases is falling by 2 percent to 3 percent each year, probably because fewer people are smoking.
+They also note that the number of people with laryngeal cancer is falling by 2 percent to 3 percent each year, probably because fewer people are smoking.

-The larynx is a short passageway, shaped like a triangle, that lies just below the pharynx in the neck.
+The larynx is a short, triangular passageway just below the pharynx in the neck.
 It is about 2 inches wide.

 The larynx has three main parts:

 - the glottis is the middle part of the larynx that contains the vocal cords

 - the supraglottis is the tissue above the glottis

 - the subglottis is the tissue below the glottis that connects to the trachea, which takes air to the lungs

 Cancer can develop in any part of the larynx but usually begins in the glottis.
 Most laryngeal cancers start in the flat, scale-like squamous cells that line the inner walls of the larynx.